glic3rinu/passlib/docs/lib/passlib.apps.rst

     This object recognizes all the standard ldap schemes that :data:`!ldap_context` does, *except* for the ``{CRYPT}``-based schemes.

-.. index:: mysql; crypt context
+.. index:: MySQL; crypt context

 .. _mysql-contexts: